tadorfer/protlearn/docs/source/_build/html/_sources/feature_extraction.rst.txt

     Dataset of amino acid sequences.

 standardize: string, default='none'
-    'none' : unstandardized index matrix will be returned |br|
+    'none' : unstandardized matrix will be returned |br|
-    'zscore' : index matrix is standardized to have a mean of 0 and standard deviation of 1. |br|
+    'zscore' : matrix is standardized to have a mean of 0 and standard deviation of 1. |br|
-    'minmax' : index matrix is normalized to have a range of [0, 1].
+    'minmax' : matrix is normalized to have a range of [0, 1].

 start: int, default=1
     Determines the starting point of the amino acid sequence.
 This number is